 - check that the course is progressing to your satisfaction

-We will give you the opportunity to give us feedback on your learning experiences.
-We use your feedback to help us improve the quality of future courses.
+We'll give you the opportunity to provide feedback on your learning experiences - we use your feedback to help improve the quality of future courses.

 We can also tell you about other learning opportunities your course could lead to.